LewisLee26/Pangu-Weather-Attention-Head-Visualisation/docs/README.md

 ## Set Up

 ### Create environment
+This project uses [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage the Python packages.
+Run the following bash commands to set up and activate the Conda enviroment used for the data preparation Python scripts listed below.
+The Conda environment is not required for hosting the web app.

 ```bash
 conda env create -f requirements.yml
 conda activate pangu-weather-att-head-vis
 ```

+This conda requirements.yml file installs installs the following requirements:
+- python
+- numpy
+- onnx
+- onnxruntime
+- tqdm
+- xarray
+- zarr
+- fsspec
+- gcsfs

 ### Download Model
 Please download the pre-trained models (~1.1GB each) from Google drive or Baidu netdisk: